 Excel FLOOR.PRECISE Function

-The Excel FLOOR.PRECISE function rounds a number down to a specified multiple.
-Unlike the FLOOR function, FLOOR.PRECISE defaults to a multiple of 1, and always rounds negative numbers away from zero.
+The Excel FLOOR.PRECISE function rounds a number down to a given multiple.
+FLOOR.PRECISE defaults to a multiple of 1, and always rounds negative numbers away from zero.

 - number - The number that should be rounded.

 - significance - [optional] Multiple to use when rounding.
 Default is 1.